Please enter your name, email and zip code below to sign up!

 We help adults overcome substance abuse, get out of poverty, and start over.
 Through programs designed to address the mind, body and soul, we meet the needs of adults of all ages.

 Pathway of Hope

-A comprehensive case management system to help families identify barriers to self-sufficiency (unemployment, insecure housing, lack of job skills, lack of childcare, etc.) and ways to address them by connecting with community support organizations and more.
+A comprehensive case management system, Pathway of Hope helps families identify barriers to self-sufficiency (unemployment, insecure housing, lack of job skills, lack of childcare, etc.) and ways to address them by connecting with community support organizations and more.
 Call 312.667.2340 for more information.

 The Salvation Army offers job skills training and employment referrals for adults.
-At the Freedom Center, job training is included in the Harbor Light substance rehabilitation program and the Fatherhood in Action program.
+At the Freedom Center, our Employment Services program helps Chicagoans 18 & older prepare for and secure jobs.